 For print photographs, the best thing you can do is use an acid-free mat to create a reasonable space between the picture and the glass.
 You can easily get these mats from stores that offer archival storage products at reasonable prices.

 If the picture is not salvageable even after the above steps, you can simply come to us with your photo.
-From correcting scratches and fixing damages to editing out tears, scratches and spots, Heritage offers comprehensive services to those with damaged photos, Simply said, if you need professional digital photo repair in Houston, we are the best choice to preserve your memories and moments.
+From correcting scratches and fixing damages to editing out tears, scratches and spots, Heritage offers comprehensive services to those with damaged photos, Simply said, if you need professional photo retouching or help from a genealogist in Houston, we are the best choice to preserve your memories and moments.

 If you would like to know more about our services and how photo restoration can work as the best option for your images, contact us or call us at 281-940–5870 for further information.